YaChunT/Springboot-data-JPA/README.md

-# spring-data-jpa-course
+# spring-data-jpa

 ![2](https://user-images.githubusercontent.com/40702606/103156831-dfce9b00-47a4-11eb-9551-af8ffee11bd0.png)

-## Course Description
+## Description

-In this course you learn everything there is to learn about Spring Data JPA allowing to build scalable backend applications backed by any relational database.
-Spring Data JPA is a great choice allowing to speed your development and focus on the business logic.
-There will be a lot of coding In this course you will learn the following:
+Spring Data JPA allows to build scalable backend applications backed by any relational database.

 - What is Spring Data JPA
 - Connect to a real database and not in memory DB